gpkash/5eOSRD/Equipment/Items/Magic Items/Mithral Armor/Mithral Armor.md

 Mithral is a light, flexible metal.
 A mithral chain shirt or breastplate can be worn under normal clothes.
 If the armor normally imposes disadvantage on Dexterity (Stealth) checks or has a Strength requirement, the mithral version of the armor doesn't.

+Cost guideline: ~10x the value of the base armor

 ***Base items.*** This item variant can be applied to the following base items:

 - *Breastplate* (*Mithral Breastplate*)